herodevs/cli/README.md

     # Entrypoint or base command must be disabled due
     # to GitLab's execution mechanism and run manually
     entrypoint: [""]
-  script: "npx @herodevs/cli@beta --json"
+  script: "npx @herodevs/cli@beta scan eol -s"
+  artifacts:
+    paths:
+      - herodevs.report.json
 ```

 ### Using `npx`

 You can use `npx` to run the CLI just like you'd run it locally.

 > [!NOTE]
 > The development environment is expected to be ready to run the app.
 For best results,
 prefer [using the prebuilt image](#using-the-docker-image-recommended), but otherwise, prepare
 all requirements before the scan step.

 #### GitHub Actions